Sandhya-devops-practice/devops-capstone-project/README.md

-# In this project, I implemented a complete CI/CD pipeline where Jenkins automatically triggers builds based on GitHub branch activity.
-I configured separate pipelines for development and production workflows to simulate a real-world environment.
+# In this project, I focused on building a complete CI/CD pipeline from scratch using Jenkins, Docker, and Ansible on AWS.

+The goal was to simulate a real-world environment by separating development and production workflows and automating the entire deployment process.

 ## ⚠️ Challenges Faced